Gamma Delta Epsilon

-The Gamma Delta Epsilon Fraternity (ΓΔΕ) is a Philippines professional law fraternity.
+The Gamma Delta Epsilon Fraternity (ΓΔΕ) is a Philippine professional law fraternity.
 It was founded in 1948 at the University of Santo Tomas Faculty of Civil Law.
-Its members include four justices of the Supreme Court of the Philippines, two who became the Chief Justice of the Philippines.
-In 2018, the university suspended all fraternities and sororities after the hazing death of a member of Aegis Juris fraternity.
+Its members include four justices of the Supreme Court of the Philippines, two of whom became the Chief Justice of the Philippines.
+In 2018, the university suspended all fraternities and sororities after the hazing death of a member of the Aegis Juris fraternity.
 However, Gamma Delta Epsilon continues to operate sub rosa.

 History

 Gamma Delta Epsilon was established at the University of Santo Tomas Faculty of Civil Law in February 1948 as a society for law students and lawyers.
 The fraternity's founding members were Gregorio Bilog, Jesus Borromeo, Jaime Claparols, Higino Francisco, Miguel Halili Jr., Maximo Maceren, Andres Narvasa, Pablo Tangco, Antonio Venecia, Geronimo O. Veneracion, and Onofre Villaluz.

 The fraternity participated in charitable fundraising events, including an annual fundraiser that benefits the Bar Exam operations and examinees and other activities to support local communities.
 Its sister organization was the Astrea Law Sorority which was founded in 1936.

 As of 2018, the fraternity had initiated more than 1,000 active members.
 In 2018, the university suspended all fraternities and sororities after the hazing death of a member of Aegis Juris fraternity.
 However, Gamma Delta Epsilon continues to operate sub rosa.
 It celebrated its 75th Diamond Anniversary and inducted new members on November 11, 2023 at Club Filipino.